Johnz88x/Quill-Lite-App/README.txt

 -Did the migration

 1920
--The intial migration was completed successfully
+-The initial migration was completed successfully
--The databse was created 20240613061051_InitialCreate.cs
+-The database was created -20240613061051_InitialCreate.cs

 1925
 -Then tried added values to the database
 -the data was added successfully.
 1935
-change background layout
+-change background layout
-Editted the _layout.cshtml for adding background image In the stylesheet in the body added the URL for background.
+-Edited the _layout.cshtml for adding background image -In the stylesheet in the body added the URL for background.
-The URL is added so that we can use images from online.
+-The URL is added so that we can use images from online.

 2000
-Add an image in the list for display the product
+-Add an image in the list for display the product

 2010
-Then editted the file quill.cs inorder to add the imagepath to get the file.
+-Then edited the file quill.cs in order to add the imagepath to get the file.
-Also added the ImageFile used for handling the uploaded image
+-Also added the ImageFile used for handling the uploaded image

 2020
-Also editted the create and edit files
+-Also editted the create and edit files

 2025
-In create.cshtml added the form-group to upload the image
+-In create.cshtml added the form-group to upload the image

 2030
-Also editted the QuillsController.cs to handle the upload in the controller _hostEnvironment was added to handle the image upload
+-Also edited the QuillsController.cs to handle the upload in the controller -_hostEnvironment was added to handle the image upload

 2045
-Display the image in views
+-Display the image in views
-editted Views/Quills/Index.cshtml file
+-edited Views/Quills/Index.cshtml file
-The body part added the content for displaying the product image
+-The body part added the content for displaying the product image

 2100
-Updated the database
+-Updated the database
-Add Migration Quill_Lite_AppContext.cs
+-Add Migration Quill_Lite_AppContext.cs
-Update database
+-Update database

 2110
-Image migration completed successfully 20240613061942_AddImage
+-Image migration completed successfully -20240613061942_AddImage

 2120
-Added images tried the application
+-Added images tried the application

 2130
-Successfully updated the application to display the products
+-Successfully updated the application to display the products

+2200
+-Added 5 contents to the Database in order to display the contents -Included images to the products

+2210
+-Made some changes to the Homepage to change the background image.
+-The background image was changed successfully and completed successfully